 Grade 10 – 12, we offer the following compulsory subjects:

 English Home Language in the Further Education and Training Phase is one of the four compulsory learning areas required in order to attain the final school-leaving certificate.

-English is tremendously dynamic and bears great relevance to the learners’ day-to-day lives.
-Through English the learner is encouraged to master a wide variety of skills required in order to become an effective member of society.
+English is tremendously dynamic and bears great relevance to the students’ day-to-day lives.
+Through English the student is encouraged to master a wide variety of skills required in order to become an effective member of society.
 These skills include the ability to communicate (both verbally and in writing) and to comprehend as well as process, a wide range of texts (such as films, poetry, novels and plays).
-These combined skills will ensure the learners are able to interact effectively with their surrounding world.
+These combined skills will ensure the students are able to interact effectively with their surrounding world.

-Virtually all instruction in this institution (and within the wider South African context) is performed through the medium of English, and thus acquisition and improvement of advanced communication skills only serves to benefit the learner in the long run.
-At Marist Brothers (Linmeyer) our goal in the English department is to nurture and enhance the learners’ ability to engage fruitfully with this world.
+Virtually all instruction in this institution (and within the wider South African context) is performed through the medium of English, and thus acquisition and improvement of advanced communication skills only serves to benefit the student in the long run.
+At Marist Brothers (Linmeyer) our goal in the English department is to nurture and enhance the students’ ability to engage fruitfully with this world.